 For this reason, many home and business owners who enjoy the look of real wood are turning to reclaimed wood wall panels to decorate their spaces.
 Reclaimed wood is real wood that’s had another life and use prior to its installation.
 Taken from barns, homes, and buildings, reclaimed wood will show the patina and marks of its previous use, which adds interest and character to your walls.

-Available in several wood species and finishes, reclaimed wood wall panels can be used in numerous areas in and around your home or business to give you a unique and interesting finish, with all the warmth and beauty of wood.
+Available in several wood species and finishes, decorative wood wall panels can be used in numerous areas in and around your home or business to give you a unique and interesting finish, with all the warmth and beauty of wood.

-Choosing Your Panels
+Choosing Your Decorative Wood Panels for Walls

 Any reclaimed wood is going to differ from a new wood product in both subtle and dramatic ways.
 Because the wood has been used previously, you may see nail holes, saw marks, wear marks, and a patina that only develops with age.